 - Don’t overstay your welcome.
 Most invitations have defined start and end times.
 Do not arrive before the scheduled start and leave before it ends.

-If you’ve done a good job of networking over the holiday season, you’ll have plenty of people to follow up with in January, when companies begin posting jobs.
+If you follow these networking tips during the holidays, you’ll have plenty of people to follow up with in January, when companies begin posting jobs.
+For more information about the benefits of networking, read our blog, 9 Powerful Networking Tips to Boost Your Career.

 Are you seeking a contract or full-time position?
 BravoTECH recruiters can accelerate your search.
 Take a look at our current job openings at job.bravotech.com or call us at 800-762-7286.